 Five Most Common Misconceptions About Writing

-Writing is today more fashionable than it has been in a long time.
-Perhaps it’s at the peak of its importance ever, with all the blogs, messages, emails and tweets swamping our computer, tablet and smart phone screens every second of the day.
+Writing is more fashionable now than it has been in a long time.
+Perhaps it’s at the peak of its popularity ever, with all the blogs, messages, emails and tweets swamping our computers, tablets, and smartphones every second of the day.
 Of course, most of the time it’s bad or unclear writing.
 But everyone is doing it one way or another, and job opportunities are opening up for those who do it well.

 Saint Jerome Writing (detail) by Caravaggio